BrunoScheufler/blog-code-examples/cypress-parallel-docker/README.md

 ## Running your tests

-First, copy over `.env.sample` to `.env` and fill in your project key, used for communicating with Cypress Dashboard.
+First, copy over `.env.sample` to `.env` and fill in your secret record key, used for authorizing with Cypress Dashboard.
 For each run, you also need to supply a unique identifier, referred to as `BUILD_TAG` This should be supplied dynamically.

 ```bash